Arvtesh/UnityFx.Async/README.md

 /// ...
 /// No way to handle exceptions here
 ```
-As you can see we had to wrap result values into custom classes (which resulted in quire unobvious code) and no error handling can be done at this level (have to rely on the methods been called).
+As you can see we had to wrap result values into custom classes (which resulted in quite unobvious code) and no error handling can be done at this level.

 ### Promises to the rescue
 Promises are a design pattern to structure asynchronous code as a sequence of chained (not nested!) operations.
 This concept was introduces for JS and has even become a [standard](https://promisesaplus.com/) since then.
 At low level a promise is an object containing a state (Running, Resolved or Rejected), a result value and (optionally) success/error callbacks.
-At high level the point of promises is to give us functional composition and error handling is the async world.
+At high level the point of promises is to provide functional composition and error handling is the async world.

 Let's rewrite the last callback hell sample using promises:
 ```csharp